samsquire/ideas4/README.md

 We need to detect what events would have been impossible given a compensating event.

+Can we just tolerate and track the side effects of what would normally require 2 phase commit?
+J

 # 753. Highlight, when was this added

 Imagine highlighting text and then asking the computer when was this added and who was it added by?
 Similar to git blame but for graphical user interfaces.